Last week I had the pleasure to watch this interview with Matthew Desmond who presents his book "Poverty, in America".

 -When labor costs are pushed down and we make money in the market, we use the system against the poor (again)

--Many of us get tax breaks which is an enormous part of government spending
+-Many of us get tax breaks which is an enormous part of government spending and those starve other programs that can help the poor.

 -We continue to be segregationists